ivalace/ivalace.github.io/content/hoard/creative-cauldron/creative-cauldron.md

 order = 5
 +++

 *What do we do with unrefined bits?
-We put them in the pot and cook it till it's tasty.*
+We put them in the pot and cook till tasty.*

+---

 ## The Nutritious Bits
 *An important part of the diet for all growing adventurers.*